 You know it is best to wait until you’ve missed your period to take a pregnancy test.
 Most of the tests on the market say you can test earlier than that.
 You NEED to know right now!
 So what do you do? (more…)

 If you are trying to get pregnant, the desire to take a pregnancy test can be powerful.
 Instead of waiting for their period to be late, most women will decide to test as early as possible.
 Testing before your period is due is a major cause of false positive pregnancy test results.
 When someone says they had a false positive result, it usually means that additional pregnancy tests were not positive like the first one.

-Home pregnancy tests are quickest and easiest way to find out if you are pregnant.
-Pregnancy tests work by measuring the amount of Human Chorionic Gonadotrophin (hCG) present in the your urine.
-Most standard home pregnancy tests say you wait until you have missed a period to test.
+Home pregnancy tests are the quickest and easiest way to find out if you are pregnant.
+Pregnancy tests work by measuring the amount of Human Chorionic Gonadotrophin (hCG) present in your urine.
+Most standard home pregnancy tests tell you to wait until you have missed a period to test.
 The results are more accurate when you do this.

 If you are unable to wait and need to know sooner, you can take a pregnancy test 2 or 3 days before your period is due.
 Most brands of pregnancy tests are about 97% accurate.
 You do need to follow the instructions and read the test in the time stated.
 If you do not, you need take another test as any results you get could be invalid.

 It is advisable to buy pregnancy tests that have more than one test in the kit.
 You can test again if you are unsure of the result or just want to see the positive, or negative, result again.